Attestations

 Bear in mind that anyone can submit an attestation of any type.

-in the contract ABI, or visit the contract on scan.bless.net (sepolia-scan.bless.net for sepolia).
+To add an Attestation Type please see `addAssetationType()` in the [contract ABI,](https://docs.bless.net/contract-abi/attestions.sol) or visit the contract on scan.bless.net (sepolia-scan.bless.net for sepolia).